 Be prepared and understand the risks.
 River trips, zipline trips, and mountain biking are adventure sports and involve risks on the part of the participant.
 Although we take precautions to ensure an enjoyable trip, we cannot be responsible for personal injury and/or lost/damaged articles.
-We require that you acknowledge these risks by listing to a safety briefing prior to your activity as well as reading and signing a liability release prior to departure.
+We require that you acknowledge these risks by listening to a safety briefing prior to your activity as well as reading and signing a liability release prior to departure.
 You can find a copy of the liability release below or we can e-mail or mail one to you for review.
 There are many options and activities to choose from that offer varying degrees of difficulty so make sure you choose a trip within your group’s personal limits and keep all participants in mind.

 Remember to consider the group’s comfort levels when deciding on a difficulty level for your adventure.
 High water season in Colorado is typically early to mid-June, peaking around the summer solstice (mid-June).
 This can differ depending on weather and snowpack.
 Water levels and weather can affect difficulty levels.
 For information about water levels and weather conditions you can contact us at 877-947-7238.

 Minimum ages are also available to help you find your comfort level.
 Our minimum ages are not mandatory, they are a guide for you to use when making a decision about the adventure you are choosing.
 Factors that go into minimum ages include but are not limited to a person’s height, weight, physical ability, mental capability, and maturity levels.
 These factors, along with our years of experience serving thousand of guests, have gone into setting minimum ages.
 These ages are a guide; it is up to the participants and their guardians to choose an adventure within their limits.
 Minimum ages can change due to weather conditions and/or water levels.